pd-projects/hugo-puredata.info/content/objects/list-tosymbol.md

 `[list fromsymbol]` and `[list tosymbol]` allow you to do string manipulations (such as scanning a filename for '/' characters).
 They convert a list of numbers (which might be ASCII or might be unicode if, for example, they represent a filename on a non-ASCII machine) to or from a symbol.

-INLETS

-- list - list of character codes to convert to a symbol.